What is an expense ratio and what’s a good one?

 There are three key things to note about this graphic.

 - The expense ratios on index stock ETFs typically start at a lower level and have also fallen over the last two decades.
-Similarly, the asset-weighted average (0.18 percent) in 2020 is lower than the simple average (0.47), indicating that a lot of money is in cheaper funds.
+Similarly, the asset-weighted average (0.16 percent) in 2021 is lower than the simple average (0.45 percent), indicating that a lot of money is in cheaper funds.

 It’s also worth noting that while mutual funds overall had higher expense ratios, a subset of them – stock index funds – had markedly lower fees, as seen below.

-The asset-weighted average on stock index funds, which are passively managed, fell from 0.27 percent in 2000 to just 0.06 percent in 2020.
+The asset-weighted average on stock index mutual funds, which are passively managed, fell from 0.27 percent in 2000 to just 0.06 percent in 2021.
 These funds are popular options in employer-sponsored 401(k) plans, and they’re cost-competitive with passively managed ETFs.

 Some of the cheapest funds are index funds based on the Standard & Poor’s 500 index, a collection of hundreds of America’s top companies.
 These funds regularly charge less than 0.10 percent and range all the way to free.
-Yes, you can find funds that charge zero fees.
+You can find funds that charge zero fees here.

 How do expense ratios affect returns?

 Expense ratios directly reduce your portfolio’s rate of return.
-There are two things that must be considered: the impact of high fees and the impact of compounding.
+Investors have to consider two things here: the impact of high fees and the impact of compounding.
 Investing advocates often talk about the power of compounding to amplify your investment returns over the years.
 However, compounding also applies to fees because they are charged as a percentage of your position in that fund.

-Suddenly, our fees don’t sound so reasonable.
+Suddenly, those fees don’t sound so reasonable.
 And yet, it is not uncommon for certain mutual funds to charge fees in this range.
-Mutual funds often come with higher fees than index funds because they are used to pay fund managers, among other expenses.
-But for the individual investor, that is a large amount of money.
+Mutual funds often come with higher fees than ETFs because they are used to pay fund managers, among other expenses.
+But for the individual investor, that fee can compound into a large amount of money.

 Compare the above to an index fund with a 0.03 percent fee, which would result in a charge of $300 on your $1 million portfolio.
 Indeed, fees can greatly affect returns, so it’s important not to ignore them.